binaryphile/concorde/README.md

 Internal-use functions, of which there are but a couple, start with an underscore.
 The rest form the public API.

-Names which appear a little esoteric are likely that way to avoid conflicts with similarly-named programs that you might find on a system.
+Names which appear to be a little esoteric were typically chosen that way in order to avoid conflicts with similarly-named programs that you might find on a system.
 For example, `wed` instead of the more standard `join` for arrays.

 Some functions incorporate data types in their names when they deal with such types, such as:

--   arrays: `ary`
+-   `ary`: arrays
--   strings: `str`
+-   `str`: strings
--   hashes (associative arrays): `hsh`
+-   `hsh`: hashes (associative arrays)

-Functions which return string values do so in the global variable `__` (double-underscore).
+Functions which return string values (which are almost all of them) do so in the global variable `__` (double-underscore).
+This is very important to understand since it is used everywhere.
+Additionally, this means that, like `$?`, you can't rely on its value remaining the same after you call another function.
+Hence you need to save `__` off to another variable if you intend to make more use of its value.

-"References" may appear, usually as a return value from a `_new` function.
 A reference is simply a string variable which happens to hold either the name of another string variable or the name and index of an item in an array or hash (e.g.  `my_hash[key]`).
+Only references to the variable `__instanceh` or the names of array or hash variables may be passed to functions written in concorde's idiom.
+Other uses of references may result in namespace clashes.

-All parameters designated as "_array" or "_hash" in function signatures actually require the literal representation of the array or hash as a string, e.g. "(three item list)" or "([key]=value [pairs]="")", since bash can't pass actual arrays or hashes.
+All parameters designated as "_array" or "_hash" in function signatures described below actually require the literal representation of the array or hash as a string, e.g. "(three item list)" or "([key]=value [pairs]="")", since bash can't pass actual arrays or hashes.
 If you already have such a literal stored in a variable, the API usually allows you to pass the un-expanded variable name (no dollar sign) instead and the value will be automatically extrapolated.

-The usual way to obtain such a literal from an active array or hash is via `inspect`:
+The usual way to obtain such a literal from an active array or hash is via `repr` (short for "representation", a la Python):

 ```
-inspect my_array
+repr my_array
 function_requiring_an_array_literal "$__"
 ```

-Usually the above function would take `__` as a valid alternative for `$__`.
+Usually the above function would take the reference `__` as a valid alternative for `$__`.

 Option Parsing
 --------------